rioter00/MAGD487/ResumeBuilding.md

 - Print your resumes on white or slightly off-white color paper.

 - Your attention to details will be evident to readers.
 Your lack of due diligence could be viewed in a poor light.

+- If you are in college, your high school experiences and GPA are unnecessary.